affinitydb/doc/terminology.md

 to enable full text search.
 [Classes](#class) and [families](#family) also define indexes.
-All those indexes can be combined in queries for fast information retrieval and update. mvStore query processing does not infer index usage from generic query conditions: indexes must be explicitly designated.
-Indexes contain homogeneous values only (values of the same type).
-The type of an index can be specified explicitly; otherwise, the first value to be indexed determines the index's type.
+All those indexes can be combined in queries for fast information retrieval and update. mvStore query processing does not infer index usage from generic query conditions: indexes must be explicitly designated in the queries.
+Indexes can contain heterogeneous values (values of different types).
+The type of an index can also be specified explicitly.
 Indexing may imply data type [coercion](#coercion); if coercion fails for a value, the corresponding PIN won't be indexed for this family.

 ###Coercion